SathyardhSankar/BLUE-SOUL-EQUILIZER-/README.md

 # BLUE-SOUL-EQUILIZER-
-Enhance the sound quality of your devices, listen to what you want
+Enhance the visuals with help of sound quality of your devices, listen to what you want and experience the visual effect